ng-log/ng-log/docs/logging.md

     (in the order given.)

     All file and directory path arguments passed to ng-log must be encoded as UTF-8.
-On Windows, ng-log converts these paths to UTF-16 and uses Unicode filesystem APIs.
+On Windows, ASCII paths shorter than `MAX_PATH` without a namespace prefix use narrow C runtime filesystem operations.
+Other paths use Unicode filesystem APIs.
 Invalid UTF-8 paths are rejected.
-MSVC users should also review the [compiler character set
-    guidance](windows.md#compiler-character-sets) when non-ASCII filenames
+Directory enumeration uses Unicode Windows APIs so every entry name can be represented.
+MSVC users should also review the [compiler character set guidance](windows.md#compiler-character-sets) when non-ASCII filenames
     appear in source files or narrow string literals.

     Log messages also use UTF-8.
+On Windows, an ASCII fast path writes console output directly to the console handle without converting it to UTF-16.
-On Windows, console output is converted to UTF-16 and written with Unicode console APIs, while redirected output remains UTF-8.
+    Output containing non-ASCII characters is converted to UTF-16 and written with Unicode console APIs.
+Redirected output remains UTF-8.
 Debugger output uses the Unicode debugger API.
+MSVC users should also review the [compiler character set guidance](windows.md#compiler-character-sets) when non-ASCII
+    text appears in source files or narrow string literals.

 **non-Windows**